-Velda Bartholomew, Training Operations Manager, Pre-school Learning Alliance
+Velda Bartholomew, Training Operations Manager, Early Years Alliance

 When your nursery or pre-school signs up to the Early Years Nutrition Partnership you are sending a clear message to the local community that you are making the health and well-being of the children in your care a top priority.
 With the support provided by your dedicated nutrition professional, your team will be able to work together to make sure that you are providing a strong, healthy nutritional foundation for the children.
 To mark your progress on the journey, the EYN Partnership Quality Mark scheme will help you showcase growing achievement.